anilallewar/microservices-basics-spring-boot/zipkin-server/README.md

 #Overview

-This application provides the **Eureka Server** that provides service discovery and enables all Eureka clients to discover each other.
+This application provides the **Zipkin Server** that provides UI for the [Zipkin distributed tracing](http://zipkin.io/).

-When a client registers with Eureka, it provides meta-data about itself such as host and port, health indicator URL, home page etc. Eureka receives heartbeat messages from each instance belonging to a service.
-If the heartbeat fails over a configurable timetable, the instance is normally removed from the registry.
+When we enable tracing on the applications, they send the tracing data (timing, components called etc) to the Zipkin server so that we can visualize it.

 ##Pre-requisites